 “With content marketing, you’re not so much trying to communicate value as to create value beyond the product.”

 That’s why creating longer content and creating regular blog posts leads to so many sales.
 If your content can solve your customer’s pain points without buying anything, they’ll build confidence and trust in your brand, making them more likely to convert to a paying customer.

 Short, concise page copy that’s supplemented with longer-form content like whitepapers, a blog, and even webinars and explanatory videos are the perfect combination to drive more B2B sales.

 Beyond B2B Sales, Quality Content Is Also Great For Gathering Information

 Because a large majority of web traffic could come from unsourced leads, you’ll want to collect customer data so that you can further pursue them.

 You can do this via forms, but you’ll need to entice the B2B researchers to fill them out.

 That’s easier said than done, but not impossible.

 In fact, you can use the content on your B2B website as an incentive for filling out the form or survey.
-This is sometimes called “gated content”, which means there is a step (the gate) a visitor must complete in order to get the content.
+This is sometimes called “gated content,” which means a step (the gate) a visitor must complete getting the content.

 If you’re trying to build out your email marketing list, for example, offer them something of value, such as a whitepaper on interesting industry information, an e-book, an infographic, etc.,